levimaaia/emailler/README-emailler.md

 ### Sending of Messages

 The EMAIL system currently includes a basic screen editor for message composition.
 This editor is currently under development and may be a little rough.
-It is also possible to use and external editor of your choice for composing emails.
+It is also possible to use an external editor of your choice for composing emails.
 The advantage to this is you can choose whichever editor you prefer, provided it can handle plain Apple II text files.
 I find the editor which is built into the Proterm 3.1 communications program to be quite satisfactory for this purpose.

 Sending of an email message is a three step process: